decidim-archive/decidim-initiatives/README.md

 ## Rake tasks

-This engine comes with three rake tasks:
+This engine comes with three rake tasks that should be executed on daily basis.
+The best way to execute these tasks is using cron jobs.
+You can manage this cron jobs in your Rails application using the [Whenever GEM](https://github.com/javan/whenever) or even creating them by hand.

 ### decidim_initiatives:check_validating